Therm-a-Rest ProLite 4 - Men's

-Very lightweight pad, could include a better bag.
+Somewhat lightweight pad.
+Could include a better bag.

 - Have to buy stuff sack seperately

 Got it heavily discounted from Sierra Trading.
-Lightest inflatable made.
+Not tightest inflatable made.
 Comes with a small stuff sack, but pad needs to be folded and rolled before stuffing and in the bag provided takes up way too much space in a pack.

 Ended up buying the Therm-a-Rest 11.5 liter stuff sack to carry pad in.
 Carry it rolled without having to fold, and can attach pad sack to bottom of pack or under pack lid.

 I wouldn't pay retail for one, but it is nice.
 I have…

 Price Paid: Less than ten bucks.

 I wouldn't pay retail for one, but it is nice.

 - It WILL deflate on me some night

 - When that happens I will be grumpy the next day